The Chromium OS “metrics” package contains utilities for client-side user metric collection.

-When Chromium is not installed (e.g. an embedded/headless build) and the metrics_uploader USE flag is set,
+When Chromium is not installed (e.g. an embedded build) and the metrics_uploader USE flag is set,

 metrics_daemon will aggregate and upload the metrics itself.

-libmetrics implements the basic C and C++ API for metrics collection.
+libmetrics is a small library that implements the basic C and C++ API for metrics collection.
 All metrics collection is funneled through this library.
 The easiest and recommended way for a client-side module to collect user metrics is to link libmetrics and use its APIs to send metrics to Chromium for transport to UMA.
 In order to use the library in a module, you need to do the following:

 Add a dependence (DEPEND and RDEPEND) on chromeos-base/metrics to the module's ebuild.

 Link the module with libmetrics (for example, by passing